Justin Wilson

 When you work with My Dallas Criminal Lawyer, you’ll get experienced legal strategy and people who genuinely care about your case outcome.

 My Dallas Criminal Lawyer defends clients against a wide range of theft and property crime charges in Dallas and the surrounding areas.
+We defend against common theft offenses and a wide range of theft crimes under Texas theft laws, helping clients respond to theft allegations.
 Here are some of the most common types of cases we handle:

 UUMV means taking or operating someone else’s car, truck, or motorcycle without their permission.
+In Texas law, unauthorized use of a motor vehicle is often referred to as auto theft.
 You might know this as “joyriding,” but in Texas, it’s a felony—even if you planned to return the vehicle.
 UUMV cases often hinge on whether you had consent.

 Texas takes UUMV charges seriously.
 However, we can challenge these charges by examining permission, ownership, and how the police conducted their investigation.
 If you owned the vehicle or had permission, the prosecution’s case can’t go forward.
 Similarly, if the police violated your constitutional rights, we will fight to suppress any unlawfully collected evidence.
 This may result in case dismissal or reduced charges.